You’ve probably heard the phrase “defensive driving” — but do you really know what it means?

 In the United States alone, nearly 43,000 people die in motor vehicle crashes each year.
 Traffic crash-related injuries are the leading cause of death for people between the ages of five and 29.
 Driving is inherently dangerous — but there are steps you can take to better protect yourself and others on the road.

 That’s the biggest benefit of defensive driving: It makes you a better and safer driver.
 This can help protect you from traffic incidents and crashes, but it can also help protect others on the road around you.

 There are other, secondary benefits of defensive driving.
-Those who drive defensively are less likely to break traffic laws, which means they’re less likely to get traffic tickets.
-Traffic tickets are expensive — they require you to pay fines, and then can result in increased auto insurance premiums.
+Those who Traffic tickets are expensive — they require you to pay fines, and then can result in increased auto insurance premiums.
+For example, in some cases the true cost of LA county traffic ticket could be up to 35 times the cost of the actual ticket.
 By driving defensively, you can help avoid the hassle of dealing with traffic tickets, and save money by not getting tickets.

 5 Examples of Defensive Driving